davlaj/ml-reg-btc-tx-per-block/README.md

 This will execute the entire data analysis and modeling pipeline, generating the necessary output files in the `output/` directory.

+Additionally, it is possible to run each script independently or execute specific parts of a script by manually managing the dependencies.

 ### Output
 The results of the analysis and modeling are stored in the output/ directory.
 This includes visualizations, summary statistics, and model performance metrics.